cgruver/okd4-upi-lab-setup/README.md

 # okd4-UPI-Lab-Setup
 Installing OKD4.X with User Provisioned Infrastructure.
 Libvirt, iPXE, and FCOS

-## WIP - This documentation is nearing completion, but is not fully tested yet.
+## This documentation is complete, but is not fully tested yet.
 I have written it from my own lab configuration, but have not yet run through these instructions from scratch.
 If you are brave, then go ahead and give it a try.
 Open issues if you encounter problems.
+I am sure there are plenty of bugs.
 Otherwise, check back often for progress.

 Read the [Tutorial on GitHub Pages](https://cgruver.github.io/okd4-upi-lab-setup/)